 - a.
-If after final grades have been assigned and submitted, and an error in a student's grade is discovered by the instructor, or brought to the attention of the instructor by the student, the instructor submits change of grade information online to the Registrar's Office.
+If after final grades have been assigned and submitted, and an error in a student's grade is discovered by the instructor, or brought to the attention of the instructor by the student, the instructor submits a "Grade Change Request" via Self Service Banner (Faculty and Advisor Tab).
 All changes of grades must be accompanied by a rationale and be approved by the Registrar's Office by the end of the following semester. - b.
 A student's final grade may not be raised by doing additional assignments after the course has concluded or by revising previously submitted assignments.